eriksoninfo/eriksoninfo.github.io/index.md

 ### About
 Oceanum is a (hopefully)long-term project written by Nathan Haas.
 Oceanum is a modern story set in a modern society that actively strives to avoid conflict.
 Heavy inspiration was taken from Wildbow's 'Worm' as well as Brandon Sanderson's talks on magic systems.
+Throughout the story, I make an attempt to try out various things to improve my abilities as a writer in various ways.
 A schedule has yet to have been definitively decided, but once the story is up and running, chapters should be out once a week on Fridays.
 I'm bad with timing.
 Definitely a work in progress, as I am trying out various ideas as I go.
 Thanks for reading, and feel free to contact me at forsigningup.my.dude@gmail.com

 ### Table of Contents